nicocha30/ligolo-ng/README.md

 > route add 192.168.0.0 mask 255.255.255.0 0.0.0.0 if [THE INTERFACE IDX]
 ```

-Start the tunnel on the proxy:
+Start the tunnel on the proxy, using the default `ligolo` interface name:

 ```
 [Agent : nchatelain@nworkstation] » tunnel_start